Writing a bilingual resume can be challenging. If you list out the languages without providing some credentials, it won’t sound persuasive.

 5. Show the Recruiter that You’ve Used Your Bilingual Ability in Life

-In case you have no professional bilingual experience related this paragraph could be a substitution for it in a resume.
+If you have no professional bilingual experience related, this paragraph could substitute it in a resume.

-Don’t forget to check Donald Trump’s employment ideas regarding the future of job market!
+Don’t forget to check Donald Trump’s employment ideas regarding the future of the job market!

 6. Attach a Cover Letter

-Don’t miss out a chance to use a cover letter for emphasizing your bilingual skills once again.
+Don’t miss out on a chance to use a cover letter to emphasize your bilingual skills once again.
 It’s a good place to get a little more detailed about your past bilingual working experience.
 Keep it straight, no more than 2 paragraphs.

 7. Proofread before Sending Your Resume

-If you got your work done, don’t forget to review both documents a few times before sending it away.
-No grammar or spelling errors are acceptable – they’ll be easily identified by the recruiter.
+If you got your work done, don’t forget to review both documents a few times before sending them away.
+No grammar or spelling errors are acceptable – the recruiter easily identifies them.
 Look through the content.

 Does everything match logically and appealing?
 Give the documents for a review to another person.
 What does he say?
-Finally, don’t be afraid to make a follow-up call to the employer several days after the submission to make sure the application had been delivered!
+Finally, as our expert resume writers always say: “Don’t be afraid to make a follow-up call to the employer several days after the submission to ensure the application had been delivered!”